-- Known populations of plains-wanderers do not recover from the very low numbers, and limited area of occupancy, recorded in 2011-14. - Regular monitoring has not been conducted and population trends have not been assessed in the plains-wanderer's two strongholds. - Threats to survival have not been identified and appropriate mitigation measures have not been implemented. - Habitat quality has not improved in key locations, resulting in the disappearance of plainswanderers from these sites.
+- Known populations of the plains-wanderer have not recovered from the very low numbers, and limited area of occupancy, recorded in 2011-14. - Regular monitoring has not been conducted and population trends have not been assessed in the plains-wanderer's two strongholds. - Threats to survival have not been identified and appropriate mitigation measures have not been implemented. - Habitat quality has not improved in key locations, resulting in the disappearance of plainswanderers from these sites.

-2 INTRODUCTION
+2 Introduction